photo of ucann app

 Initial Information Architecture and Wireframes

-From my research of other information systems, I found that many of them grouped their information into different hubs, such as academics and finances.
-This grouping was incredibly intuitive, and I wanted to recreate it for my wireframes.
-For my first wireframes, I wanted to group the information into 2 categories: finances and academics, which would then have subgroups.
-I hypothesized that having this information grouped by these two hubs would make sorting through the information a lot easier.
+Keeping in mind how Jenzabar implemented different “hubs” in their information architecture, I created an Academics and Finances hub to categorize information.
+I hypothesized that this grouping would be intuitive for students.
+Additionally, taking into account my demo of LionPath, I wanted to incorporate at-a-glance information on the home page to eliminate drilling down to find information and to allow for cross referencing of information.
 To speed up creating wireframes, I decided to use Google’s Material Design Figma plugin to help with quickly creating components to use in my wireframes as stimuli.
-I really wanted to focus on the information architecture rather than the user interface for my wireframes, so using this shortcut would allow me to shift my focus to the interaction patterns.
-Additionally, I planned to use Material Design components as inspiration for my UI, so using these components in my wireframes would get me more acquainted with the components and their structure
+I wanted to focus on the information architecture rather than the user interface for my wireframes, so I could nail down the content and interaction patterns.
+Additionally, I planned to use Material Design components as a reference for my design system for my UI, so using these components in my wireframes would get me more acquainted with the components and their structure.

-For my first round of user testing, I wanted to incorporate A/B testing.
+To get a baseline on Student Admin, I conducted A/B testing with my wireframes and wireframes reflecting the current state of Student Admin.
 I hypothesized that having at a glance information would be more beneficial for users than the current display of information in student admin, so I created 2 separate stimuli, one reflecting the direction I wanted to take with Student Admin, and one that reflected the current display of information in Student Admin.
-Additionally, I wanted to explore new ways to display the navigation, so I decided to implement a side navigation pattern to keep the navigation global so navigating can be done all on the same page.
+Additionally, I wanted to explore global navigation that is consistent on all pages to eliminate recall of the home page, so I designed a side navigation pattern that persists on all pages.

 I held user tests with 6 participants, which took around 15 minutes each.
-3 participants tested my wireframes first, while the other 3 tested the Student Admin wireframes first.
+3 participants tested my wireframes first, while the other 3 tested the Student Admin wireframes first to eliminate any bias.
 All participants appreciated the at-a-glance information on the home screen rather than the tiling.
-5 out of 6 participants preffered my redesigned wireframes of student admin, while one participant had no preference between the two.
+5 out of 6 participants preferred my redesigned wireframes of student admin, while one participant had no preference between the two.
 Students found both wireframes to be extremely useful, with the differences in the usefulness ratings for both pages being the same.
 No participants found the academics or finances dashboard.
 Additionally, multiple participants noted privacy issues with the at-a-glance information immediately upon logging in.

 Wireframe Iteration 2

-I had 5 rounds of user tests; participants were split on how often they used Student Admin in public with some saying they often use the website in public and others saying they rarely use it in public.
+I had 5 rounds of user tests; similar to the survey results participants were split on how often they used Student Admin in public with some saying they often use the website in public and others saying they rarely use it in public.
+Some felt very comfortable viewing student admin around others while others never viewed it around others.
 The most frequent locations students opened student admin was their room or class.
-User tests lasted around 30 minutes each.
+Each test lasted around 30 minutes each.

 All participants appreciated privacy mode, and varied in how much they would use it.
-The biggest takeaways from this round of user testing were to change the names of some of the categories.
-Participants had trouble finding their high school summary and course history.
+The biggest insights were tweaks to the information architecture and the names of the categories.
+For example, most participants had trouble finding their high school summary and course history.
 Also, multiple students noted that the default date for information should be the current semester, rather than the first semester you are enrolled, which parallels what Gavin said in his browse.
-One opportunity for improvement I want to explore is the Graduation page.
-Multiple students noted that they expected to find information about Graduation progress on the graduation page, which currently does not exist in Student Admin.
+The biggest opportunity for exploration based on feedback was in the Graduation page.
+When I asked participants what information they expected to find on the graduation page. many noted they expected to find data about Graduation progress, which currently does not exist in Student Admin.

 Design System